SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 Before launching your blast, you have to prepare your working environment :
 * go into the directory /scratch2
-* create a directory called 'formation_PUT_YOUR_ID' into the directory `/scratch2` and move into this new drectory
+* create a directory called 'formation_PUT_YOUR_ID' into the directory `/scratch2` and go into this new drectory
-* download the directory with the data that will be used to perform a blast -  `wget http://itrop.ird.fr/LINUX-TP/BlastAnalysis.tar.gz`
+* download the archive with the data that will be used to perform a blast -  `wget http://itrop.ird.fr/LINUX-TP/BlastAnalysis.tar.gz`
 * decompress the gzip file `tar -xzvf BlastAnalysis.tar.gz`
 * go into the directory BlastAnalysis